 How helpful is telehealth?

 Most research shows that telepsychology is about as effective as in-person psychotherapy.
-However, some therapists believe that something is lost by not being in the same room.
-For example, there is debate about a therapist’s ability to fully understand non-verbal information when working remotely.
+However, some providers believe that something is lost by not being in the same room.
+For example, there is debate about a provider’s ability to fully understand non-verbal information when working remotely.

 However, there are times and circumstances where telehealth may even be more helpful for you than in-person therapy.
 For example, if you have a long drive, limited availability, or just need a quick check-in, telehealth can be a wonderful service.

 How do I schedule a telehealth appointment?